Endless San Diego summer surf days include fun waves, balmy ocean temperatures, burritos and bikinis!

 Final Word on San Diego Summer Surf

 Summertime is truly a great time for surfing in San Diego.
 Warm water, long days, and classic SW swells interspersed with fun, rolling waves.
-Summer is also a great season to learn or take a surf camp.
+Summer is also a great season to learn how to surf or take a surf camp.
 It really is one of the best seasons to surf in San Diego!